DaveGut/Test-Code/README.md

 # Hubitat-TP-Link-Integration
 TP-Link devices Hubitat Integration without a need for a Node Applet nor a Kasa Account (login).

+# Update 4.2
+Changes
+1. Application only does device search when run manually.
+(Note:  If an IP address changes, the user runs the app to update.
+To preclude this, set your IP addresses to STATIC in your wifi router.)

+2. Application automatically updates the device data for older versions, assuring upgrade is as smooth as possible.

+3. Bulbs now support capability "change level".
+This allows pressing an up/down button then stopping to gradually change the bulb brightness.

+4. All devices added a user command to synchronize the Kasa App device name with the set Hubitat label.

+5. Cleaned up error messages for comms error with explicit recommendations to resolve.

+# Description
-Finally, a TP-Link integration without the need for a Node.js server nor the need for a Kasa Cloud login.
+A TP-Link integration without the need for a Node.js server nor the need for a Kasa Cloud login.
 Uses UDP messaging on Hubitat, so the solution is cloudless and a single integration for all situations.

 APPLICATION FEATURES

 1. Automatically installs the selected devices setting all data required to operate.

-2. Automatically checks for device IP changes every 30 minutes and updates the device.

-3. Whenever opened, checks for device IP changes and updates the devices.
+2. Whenever opened, checks for device IP changes and updates the devices.

-4. Provides two Options:

-    a.
-Install:  Installs the devices.

-    b.
-List Devices:  Provides a list of the devices including the device IP, alias and MAC.
-                        (Useful in setting up static IP addresses).

 # Installation Instructions - NEW installation using application
 For a new (or clean) installation, the procedure is very simple.